 Thanks to the work of Lawrence Grassi and other trailbuilders and volunteers, the hiking trails around Lake O’Hara are very well-defined.

 The trails are regularly maintained in the peak summer season.
-As well as trailhead signage with distances, there are multiple signs en-route with directional arrows as well as distance updates.
+As well as trailhead signage with distances, there are multiple directional signs at every junction.

-Lake O’Hara’s alpine routes are less defined but are marked with painted blue and yellow symbols.
+Lake O’Hara’s alpine routes are less defined due to the more challenging terrain but are marked with painted blue and yellow symbols.

-- Parks Canada has a downloadable (and printable) overview map of the Lake O’Hara area.
+- Parks Canada offers this Lake O’Hara PDF topographic map for download.
 This is best used for planning purposes

-- There are similar maps posted in the Relais Shelter and Lake O’Hara campground too
+- There are similar maps posted in the Le Relais Shelter and Lake O’Hara campground too

 What to bring to Lake O’Hara